18F/handbook/docs/policies/leaving-civicactions.md

 ## <a name="at-will"></a>At-Will Employment

-All employment with CivicActions is “at will”.
+All employment with CivicActions is "at will".
 The relationship can be terminated by the employee or by CivicActions at any time, for any or no reason, and without notice.
 But being who we are, we typically work together for a smooth transition.

 ## <a name="resig"></a>Resignation

 Employees are asked to provide a minimum of 2 weeks written notice of their intent to resign (if possible).
-The notice should be submitted to the employee’s manager or to someone on the management team.
+The notice should be submitted to the employee's manager or to someone on the management team.
 An exit interview may be requested.

 ## <a name="termin"></a>Termination

-If CivicActions sees a problem with an employee’s performance, or there is otherwise clearly a bad fit between the employee and CivicActions, every effort will be made to remedy the issue(s).
+If CivicActions sees a problem with an employee's performance, or there is otherwise clearly a bad fit between the employee and CivicActions, every effort will be made to remedy the issue(s).
 If termination turns out to be the only solution the employee will be fully aware of, and probably in agreement with, the reasons.

 ## <a name="company-property"></a>Return of Company Property